pierrebaudot/infotopopy/docs/topological_learning.rst

     information_topo.mutual_info_simplicial_lanscape(Ninfomut)
     dico_max, dico_min = information_topo.display_higher_lower_information(Ninfomut, dataset)

+The output of fit gives the model of the data, it concentrates the computationaly hard tasks, and just as it is usually acheived with Neural Network training, for large dimensional problems, it is recommended to save the model (Nentropy,Ninfomut) in a file (using for example pickle, a saving procedure in hdf5 will be written, to be done).
 The free energy or total correlation  :math:`G_k` landscape, and its 4 maxima triplets data subspace we obtain are the following:

 .. image:: images/partial_digits_Gk_landscape.png